malloydata/malloydata.github.io/src/documentation/patterns/apijson.md

-# Query from an API Endpoint (json)
+# Directly Querying a JSON API

-Malloy, using DuckDB, can query an API endpoint and transform it.
+DuckDB can be used to query a JSON API endpoint, and Malloy makes it simple to transform the resulting data.
 The example below reads exchange rate data from the US Treasury and shows the data by currency over time.

-## The Semantic Data Model
+## Defining the Source

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e1.malloy"}